-1. Strengthen sales capabilities for paper and paperboard while focusing on profitability, and solidify our position paper distribution networks.
-In addition, containerboard manufacturers Misuzushigyo and Osaka Paperware Mfg. were supply chain, including related to products, purchasing, sales, printing, processing, and logistics.
-In addition, we will dedicate ourselves to creating added value by promoting initiatives to reaffirm the unique value, functions, and role of paper.
+- 1. Strengthen sales capabilities for paper and paperboard while focusing on profitability, and solidify our position as the No. 1 distributor in Japan - 2.
+Raise the level of knowledge and expertise in all aspects of the supply chain, including knowledge of products, purchasing, sales, printing, processing, and logistics, and collaborate with business partners and stakeholders to create value and returns for our company